edgegap/netcode-sample-unity-fishnet/README.md

 ## Tutorial

+To test a sample project, select one of the available folders and open it with the Unity Hub.

 You can see the full documentation for the [base Fishnet example here](https://docs.edgegap.com/docs/sample-projects/fishnet-on-edgegap) or for [Fishnet with WebGL here](https://docs.edgegap.com/docs/sample-projects/fishnet-webgl).